extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

    result
        Boolean - True/False, to indicate success or failure of the action.

-   ve_ip
-       IP address assigned to the VE interface
+   ve_ip: IP address assigned to the VE interface

-   vrid
-       Vrrpe Router ID assigned to the VE interface
+   vrid: VRRPe router ID assigned to the VE interface

-   virtual_ip
-       Vrrpe Virtual IP assigned to the VE interface
+   virtual_ip: VRRPe virtual IP assigned to the VE interface

-   virtual-mac
-       Vrrpe Virtual Mac assigned to the VE interface
+   virtual-mac: VRRPe virtual MAC assigned to the VE interface

 Error Messages
 ``````````````
    "Not a valid VLAN"
-       Returned if VLAN provided are invalid, e.g. > 4094
+       Returned if VLAN provided is invalid, e.g. > 4094

    "vlan 1 is default vlan"
        Returned if VLAN provided is 1.

    "Vlan cannot be created, as it is not a user/fcoe vlan"
-       Returned if VLAN provided is part of user/fcoe vlan (4087/4096/1002).
+       Returned if VLAN provided is part of user/FCOE VLAN (4087/4096/1002).

    "Pls specify a valid description"
        Returned if interface description length is less than 1.